JackieW001/Essenger/README.md

 Thank you for downloading Essenger: The better Messenger (TM)

-Essenger requires some dependencies that you may need to install, listed below.
+Essenger was built using OCaml (version 4.08.1) and requires some dependencies that you may need to install, listed below.
 If your system does not have one or more of the following packages, please use `opam install <package>`.
 Please note that it is important to download the packages in the order they are listed, especially the packages listed after str.

 Essenger requires the following OCaml packages:

   `yojson`

   `ANSITerminal`